ICC4103-202210-WebTech/lab6/README.md

 As in past assignments, if you take a look at the `db` directory, you will find there are two files:

 * `schema.rb`: This file is automatically created by Rails when migrations are run.
 The file contains all DDL operations needed to initialize the database schema according to migrations.
 * `seeds.rb`: It contains Ruby code that performs initialization in the database.
-You will see that a series of beers are created in the database.

 In addition to the above, in this assignment the database will be automatically populated with fake models for you to write Active Record queries against.
 For this to work, follow these steps: